SteveBarnett/Remixing/_includes/themes/2026/april.md

 #### End of month review: April

-TODO: add notes from Dailies
-{: .todo}

 - Vocation
     - Focus: "Pitches ain’t ready".
 Good, sort of!
 Put in buncha pitches (think I messed some up, though).
         - Working on NZTR
         - Wrote a work blog post
         - Wrote some pages here about conflict and persuasion
 - Health
     - Focus: "Regular routine".
 Awful.
 Lost the plot entirely, but still walking.
+Starting to get better.
 - Interests
     - Focus: "Nihon, go".
 Okay.
 Making flash cards, but no places plan.
         - Doing moving stuff.